O’Reilly scores with 2 seconds left in OT, Blues beat Wild

 Mike Hoffman scored twice for the Blues, tying it with 41.6 seconds left in regulation after the Blues pulled goalie Ville Husso.

-O’Reilly skated around the net and stuffed a shot past Cam Talbot.
+O’Reilly skated around the net and muscled a shot past Cam Talbot.

+“I knew there wasn’t much time,” O’Reilly said.
+“I had to finish at the net and try to attack.
+Luckily, the timing was good.”

 Nico Sturm and Matt Dumba scored for Minnesota.